- Trust Marketing Platform

 There is data to back up these claims.

-Be aware, any person on the internet can post photos and videos to your GMB.
+Be aware that any person on the internet can post photos and videos to your GBP.
 Adding your own content isn’t just basic marketing, it’s vital to ensure that you are in control of your online image.

 Reserve with Google

-Did you know that you can offer appointment scheduling directly through your GMB?
-Under the left hand menu is a “Bookings” button.
+Did you know that you can offer appointment scheduling directly through your GBP?
+Under the left-hand menu is a “Bookings” button.
 Click this button and then enroll with one of the supported scheduling providers.
-Google will automatically link your provider account with your GMB and your customers will be able to book an appointment without even visiting your website.
+Google will automatically link your provider account with your GBP and your customers will be able to book an appointment without even visiting your website.

-Below are images of The Farmhouse GMB and reservation page, which they set up through the Google-supported provider, Resy.
-The Farmhouse is one of the most popular restaurants in Burlington, Widewail’s hometown, and features like this one make it more accessible for customers (the Wailers highly recommend The Farmhouse!).
+Below are images of The Farmhouse GBP and reservation page, which they set up through the Google-supported provider, Resy.
+The Farmhouse is one of the most popular restaurants in Burlington, Widewail’s hometown, and features like this one make it more accessible for customers.

 Salesforce research found that 52% of organizations currently use online chat or live support and another 23% plan to incorporate it in 2020.

 Clearly, consumers are interested in connecting with businesses in a direct and simple way.
-One option for having real-time conversations with your customers is through your GMB.
+One option for having real-time conversations with your customers is through your GBP.

-Using a mobile device, open the Google My Business App and sign in.
+Using a mobile device, open the Google Business Profile App and sign in.

 Tap “Customers” and then “Message” followed by “Turn on.”